-By default, the Refresh your PC feature in Windows 8 and 8.1 restores your computer to a working state and keeps all your documents and most personalizations, but you will lose all installed Desktop programs and those Modern UI/Metro apps that were not installed from Windows Store.
-This does not sound much like traditional backup and restore, right?
+By default, the Refresh your PC feature in Windows 8 and 8.1 restores your computer to a working state and keeps all your documents and most personalizations, but you will lose all installed Desktop programs and Modern UI/Metro apps that were not installed from Windows Store.
+This does not sound much like a good backup and restore, right?

 Well, you can create a special kind of disk image (called baseline image or custom recovery image; often referred to as custom refresh image) that restores all installed Desktop programs and non-Windows Store apps.
 Sadly, all those programs and apps will lose their settings: when launched, they will act as if they were freshly installed.
 OK, this is so much better than nothing at all.

 Creation of Custom Recovery Image is strongly recommended after upgrading from Windows 8 to 8.1 via Windows Store: after the upgrade completes, recovery partition still contains Windows 8 (not 8.1!) image and Refresh Your PC or Reset Your PC would restore the older version of Windows.

 Please note that you should not create the custom image if Windows does not work normally (crashes or hangs, programs or apps do not run properly).
 Test your apps and programs and let Windows 8.1 run for at least 2-3 days before creating the recovery image after an upgrade.

 Traditional disk image backups are still way better: they often run more reliably and restore everything exactly as it was, so you experience no lost configurations or Desktop programs.
 Check out Windows 8 built-in backup program that is somehow called Windows 7 File Recovery (or System Image Backup in Windows 8.1).

 It is also possible to do a non-destructive reinstall of Windows 8 or 8.1.